ashifmahmudchowdhury/AuraM6-GUI-LWP/README.md

 # AuraM6-GUI-LWP
-This is a AuraM6 GUI LWP implementation project.
+This is an AuraM6 GUI LWP implementation project.